conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

     ID: b2110045f8b2598a521adad9753eb610ba4059ee
 ```

-Remember that the package ID for our recipe is taking into account the package revision
+Remember that the package ID of our consumer recipe is taking into account the package revision
 of ``fmt``, which is computed using the checksum of the generated binaries, so every
 compilation will get a different package revision for that requirement and the computed
 package ID will be different.
-That's the reason why the last value is not reproducible if
+That's the reason why you can't get the same value of the last
-you are executing the examples, and you will get a new value with each compilation of the
+example, neither we can, there will be a new value with each compilation of the
 ``fmt`` library.

 ## Conclusion

 Conan package ID modes allow fine-grained control to choose how the dependencies
-may affect the package ID of your libraries, if you make the deploy of your applications
+may affect the package ID of consumer libraries, if you make the deploy of your applications
 using Conan packages and keep track of these identifiers, you can control which are the
-requirements included in any release.
+requirements included in any release and how they were compiled and configured.

 Software more sensitive should use more strict modes, while the community will typically
 use relaxed modes, but with Conan is easy to change the mode as we've seen along with the post,